okeeffed/cheat-sheets/COMP3306-AI/2-Problem-Solving-And-Search.md

 - Uninformed search strategies do not use problem specific knowledge beyond the definition of the problem, i.e. they do not use heuristic knowledge.
 	- expand nodes systematically
 	- know if node is goal or non-goal
-	- cannot compare two non-goal nodes
+	- cannot compare two non-goal nodes (do not know if one goal node is better than another)